 A local cattleman, David T. Wolf built the home in 1882.
 The property had changed hands several times before Mr. Wolf purchased the property and built the house.
 In 1892, Rufus Conant, a farmer who also sold feed and grain, Town Trustee, County Commissioner, and Postmaster, bought the property and soon renovated the house to include several additions that are evident today.
 Mr. Conant later sold the property to Louis and Lida Hunter, who used the house as a rental property.
 In 1919, Susan E. Alford bought the property, which was passed on to her grandson, Reuel, after her death in 1923.
 He rented the property until he sold it to Teel Adair.
 In 1946, Mr. Adair sold the property to Charles and Gertrude Kirk.
 Mr. Kirk was the Douglas County Extension Agent and manager of the Douglas County Fair.
 Kirk Hall at the DC Fairgrounds is named after him.
 Lucia McConnell bought the property in 1991 and sold the property to Jodie Anderson in 2018.
 The one-story house was originally built as a square with a cross hipped roof in the Classic Cottage Style.
 The later additions also include hipped roof designs.
 Due to the renovations over the years, no specific architectural style is dominant today.
 The property also includes a single car garage, likely built around the same time as the house and was used as a carriage house.
+The previous property owner added double garage doors, asphalt composite shingles, and horizontal vinyl siding in 1999; however, the garage maintains the front gable design.
 A storage building, constructed sometime around 1900, is located at the southwest corner of the property by the alley.
-The house, garage, and storage building are all included within the local landmark designation.
-The house has recently been painted yellow from the previous blue (Attachment D).
+The house, garage, and storage building are all included within the local landmark designation (Attachment D).
+The owner recently renovated the house per the approved Landmark Alteration Certificate, Castle Rock Historic Preservation Board Resolution No. 2019-03.